eForms Logo

 Washington D.C.
 Firearm Bill of Sale Form

-As of January 4, 2021, the Metropolitan Police Department is no longer offering handgun transfer services.
+As of January 4, 2021, the Metropolitan Police Department no longer offers handgun transfer services.
 Instead, private Federal Firearms Licensees (FFL) are handling this service.[1]

 Prohibited from Buying